bitsofwinter/cryptotaxsweden/README.md

   --rounding-report-threshold ROUNDING_REPORT_THRESHOLD
                         The number of percent difference required for an amount to be included in the report.
+  --cointracking-usd    Use this flag if you have configured cointracking
+                        calculate prices in USD.
+Conversion from USD to SEK will then be done by this script instead.
 ```

 ### Example